 - Thinking of Buying a Council Flat? booklet (pdf)

 - Harlow Council's Right to Buy information booklet (pdf)

 How long do I have to be a tenant to buy?

-You must have at least 2 years public and/or armed forces tenancy.
-But if your tenancy commenced on the 18th of January 2005 or any time after this date you are required to have held a tenancy for five years.
+You must have at least two years public and/or armed forces tenancy.
+However, if your tenancy commenced on 18 January 2005 or any time after this date you are required to have held a tenancy for five years.

 What discount will I receive?

 You can get up to a maximum of £75,000.00 depending on how long you have been a public sector tenant.

 Can I buy my home with a family member?